F-Stack/f-stack/dpdk/doc/guides/nics/intel_vf.rst

 Intel® Ethernet Adaptive Virtual Function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Adaptive Virtual Function (AVF) is a SR-IOV Virtual Function with the same device id (8086:1889) on different Intel Ethernet Controller.
+Adaptive Virtual Function (IAVF) is a SR-IOV Virtual Function with the same device id (8086:1889) on different Intel Ethernet Controller.
-AVF Driver is VF driver which supports for all future Intel devices without requiring a VM update.
+IAVF Driver is VF driver which supports for all future Intel devices without requiring a VM update.
 And since this happens to be an adaptive VF driver, every new drop of the VF driver would add more and more advanced features that can be turned on in the VM if the underlying HW device supports those advanced features based on a device agnostic way without ever compromising on the base functionality.
-AVF provides generic hardware interface and interface between AVF driver and a compliant PF driver is specified.
+IAVF provides generic hardware interface and interface between IAVF driver and a compliant PF driver is specified.

 Intel products starting Ethernet Controller 700 Series to support Adaptive Virtual Function.